-Associated PhD project
+Completed PhD project

 Part of the project “Expecting Limits and Limiting Expectations – Economic Expertise, Environmental Policy and Consumption, 1970-2000”

 Disappointed by the observation that rising environmental awareness did not translate into corresponding behaviour, political and scientific experts looked for regulatory instruments to supplement laws and educational initiatives.
 Economists, psychologists, and social scientists increasingly offered expert advice on how to bridge the gap between ecological awareness and behaviour.
-Concentrating on the regulation of energy consumption behaviour, the PhD project investigates the change as well as the combination of different regulatory instruments over time.
-Distinguishing systematically between market based, behavioural, and educational regulatory strategies in environmental policy, the project tries to contribute to a better understanding of the transformation of governance since the 1970s.
+Concentrating on the regulation of energy consumption behaviour, the PhD project investigated the change as well as the combination of different regulatory instruments over time.
+Distinguishing systematically between market based, behavioural, and educational regulatory strategies in environmental policy, the project tried to contribute to a better understanding of the transformation of governance since the 1970s.